-The escalating impact of climate change is forcing many of us, especially in the Southwest, to reconsider how we use and conserve our water resources.
+The escalating impact of climate change is forcing many of us, especially in the drier climates, to reconsider how we use and conserve our water resources.
 Many homeowners are replacing their lawns with stones and succulents.
 Those with a bit more ingenuity are reconfiguring their plumbing to recapture gray water and irrigate their gardens.
 For those who love to keep their grass and bamboo green throughout the summer, gray water is an excellent option.

 What is gray water?

 We call it gray water to distinguish it from black water, which is the highly contaminated water from the toilet which contains toxic human waste.
-This water should not been used in the garden, as solid human waste is capable of carrying dangerous bacteria like E. coli.
+This water should not be used in the garden, as solid human waste is capable of carrying dangerous bacteria like E. coli.

 Ordinarily, household plumbing does not differentiate between gray water and black water.
-All used water goes down the drain and ends up heading to the same septic tank or waste water treatment facility of your local municipality.
+All used water goes down the drain and ends up heading to the same septic tank or wastewater treatment facility of your local municipality.

 Recycling your gray water

 If you hire a plumber, or you’re fairly handy yourself, you can separate the pipes and redirect your gray water into your garden.
 Normally, you can do this with any outgoing water except the toilets.
-The greatest quantities of gray water usually come from the washing machine and the dishwasher.
+The greatest quantities of household gray water usually come from the washing machine and the dishwasher.

 If your gray water is going into a vegetable garden or to irrigate any other plants meant for human consumption, you should be very careful about what sort of soaps and detergents you’re using.
 Look for something natural and biodegradable.

-But even if you’re just watering ornamental plants, you don’t want to deposit chemical suds into your soil and ground water.
+But even if you’re just watering ornamental plants, you don’t want to deposit chemical suds into your soil and groundwater.
 So I’m a big fan of Seventh Generation products, which you can easily order from Amazon.